leinson/where-we-dine/README.md

 ### Features
 - Admin can:
     - Can edit all info about a restaurant afterwards
-    - Add price range to a restaurant

 ### Page and account management

-- User page, where the user can
-    - See their own reviews
 - Remove own reviews
 - Remove own account

 - Admin right to remove anyone’s review, account, or any restaurant